4. Model specification guide document#

 The alarm occurs if at least count number of the children alarm occurs

-feature is a Integer attribute.
-If the alarm is disabled by the operator the shelving will finish after the duration of theshelving_timeout
+shelving_timeoutfeature is a Integer attribute.
+If the alarm is disabled by the operator the shelving will finish after the duration of theshelving_timeoutis elapsed.
+The units are nanosecondsauto_ackThe

 The possible values of an alarm are defined with the FaultFSM state machine as shown in the following figure: